angelammmm/Dynamic-Website-Hosting-On-AWS/README.md

 To ensure all subnets have been made correctly select subnets in your VPC Dashboard and filter by name there you should every subnet associated to your VPC.
 All subnets should be listed to ensure all subnets are created in the correct availability zone please check the architecture above.

-Understanding Route tables

-It is important to note that we created public and private subnets and subnets associated with the Public Route Table we made can be accessed through the internet.
-For the default route table that we made is by default private and not accessible to the internet when we created the four private subnets we did not need to associate it to a route table manually.
-It automatically associated itself to the only private route table we have the original route table made when the VPC was created.

-You can check this by navigating to route tables and there you will see all route table when selecting the public route table box.
-And selecting subnet associations our public subnets should be listed.

-The same method can be applied for our private route table under explicite subnet associates all our private subnets should be listed.

 Step 9- Create NAT Gateways in the public subnet, in order for the private subnets to access the internet.
 We will add a route from the Private App and Data Subnet from the Private Route Table AZ1 to route to the NAT Gateway to the internet gateway.
 By doing this we are “tunneling” a safe passage for our private subnets to communicate to the internet.